![]() |

 (Animal Confinements and Testing)

-This division works very closely with the Animal Control Divisions, reviews reports of all animal bites to insure proper procedures for confinement, confinement releases and notifications to victims.
-When animals are not located for confinement or testing, victims receive calls and letters from the EHSS to assure they are aware of the state health department’s position regarding the need for rabies post-exposure treatment.
-This division also makes the decision to require animal rabies testing when necessary, and prepares the specimens for shipment to the state laboratory.
+Rabies is a fatal, but preventable viral disease of mammals.
+The virus infects the central nervous system, ultimately causing brain inflammation and death.
+RCAHD staff work closely with local Animal Control divisions to review reports of all animal bites to ensure proper procedures for confinement, confinement releases and victim notifications.
+When animals are not located for confinement or testing, victims receive calls and letters regarding the state health department’s position on the need for rabies post-exposure treatment.
+In circumstances when animal rabies testing is necessary, division staff prepare the specimens for shipment to the state laboratory.

 Lead Program (Lead Based Paint)

-When a physician reports a child (normally 5-years-old or younger) with a high lead level to the Health Department, the EHSS and public health nurse jointly make visits to the child’s home, and other places they may spend time, such as day care centers or babysitters, to access how exposure may have occurred.
-Normally, dust wipes, chipping paint samples, water and soil samples are collected and sent to a private laboratory for analysis to determine the source of lead in the child’s environment.
-In addition, they advise the parents of proper diet and cleaning practices to reduce the lead levels within the child.
+The goal of the Lead Poisoning Prevention program is to prevent childhood lead exposure before any harm occurs.
+When caught early, families can prevent further exposure and reduce damage to their child’s health.
+After a physician identifies high lead levels in a child (typically under age 6), public health staff visit the child’s home and other places where the child may spend time, such as day care centers, to learn how the exposure may have occurred.
+Dust wipes, chipping paint samples, water and soil samples may be analyzed to determine the source of lead in the child’s environment.
+Resources are also provided to advise families of proper diet and cleaning practices to reduce the lead levels and improve the health of the child.

 Lead Program